JethroBaring/welldd/FINAL_DELIVERY_SUMMARY.md

 ---

-*Thank you for the opportunity to contribute to the Wellsync Dalaguete Healthcare Information System.
+*Thank you for the opportunity to contribute to the WellSync Dalaguete Healthcare Information System.
 The delivered components provide a solid foundation for improving healthcare delivery in Dalaguete.*

 ---